PraisesPJMT/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 02 - Path to success
 03 - If the path be bautifu
 04 - Global variables
-05 - I'd prefer the first ones actually
+05 - Local variables
-06 - Line #2
+06 - Locl variable
-07 - Its a good file that cuts iron without making a noise 08 - Save current state of directory
-09 - Duplicate last line
+07 - Global Variable
+08 - Every addition to true knowledge is an addition to human power 09 - Divide and rule
-10 - No more javascript
+10 - Love is anterior to life
-11 - Dont just count your directories, make your directories count 12 - What's new
+11 - There are 10 types of people in the world
+12 - Combination
-13 - Being unique is better than being perfect
+13 - Floats
+	ADVANCED TASKS
-14 - It must be in that file
+14 -
-15 - Count that word
+15 -
-16 - What's next?
+16 -
-17 - I hate bins
+17 -
-18 - Letters only please
+18 -
-19 - A to Z
-20 - Without C, you would live in hiago
-21 - esreveR
-22 - DJ Cut Killer